Right now, use these labor principles to

 Utilize greater labor efficiencies from Offf-the-Shelf parts , where is much more efficiency for many reasons decimated at in Section 5.18 of the DM book.
 And if purchased parts are standard, the labor savings are exponentially greater compared to the usual proliferations of pats.

 Obey all process guidelines, which will make the design faster and avoid all labor hours wasted to fix problems later.

-Avoid labor-intensive designs like wiring a machine "like a house" with many point-to-point connections or even hand-built wiring harnesses, the tooling of which is usually nails on a sheet of plywood, even if you outsource it to a "specialist."
+Avoid labor-intensive designs like wiring a machine "like a house" with many point-to-point connections or even hand-built wiring harnesses, the tooling of which is usually nails on a sheet of plywood, even if you outsource it to a "specialist," which can cause serious delays during times of "supply chain interruptions."
 Instead, integrate electronics into the fewest printed circuit boards and connect them with:

 - - direct connection blocks